 External beam radiation therapy won't make you radioactive, so you can safely spend time around other people.

 Internal radiation therapy.
 You'll get radiation placed inside you in either solid or liquid form.
 You might swallow or get an IV injection of liquid radioactive iodine, which will travel throughout your body to seek and kill cancer cells.
 This is called systemic therapy.
 Doctors use it most often to treat thyroid cancer.

 In another option, called brachytherapy, a technician places a solid form of radiation -- like a capsule or other type of implant -- into your body.
-He puts it inside you using a small tube called a catheter or a device known as an applicator.
+They put it inside you using a small tube called a catheter or a device known as an applicator.

-If your doctor uses a low dose of radiation in brachytherapy, he'll remove the implant after several days.
-If he uses a higher dose, he usually takes it out after 10 to 20 minutes, and you'll get two doses a day for around 2 to 5 weeks.
+If your doctor uses a low dose of radiation in brachytherapy, they'll remove the implant after several days.
+If they use a higher dose, they usually take it out after 10 to 20 minutes, and you'll get two doses a day for around 2 to 5 weeks.

 Depending on the type and location of your cancer and the other treatments you've had, your doctor may also place an implant in your body permanently and the radiation will weaken with time.

 After you get internal radiation therapy, your body or your body fluids may give off radiation for a while, so you'll likely stay in a hospital and will need to avoid or limit visits with loved ones at first.

 Whatever type of radiation therapy you get, you'll have regular follow-up appointments to check that it worked.
 Your doctor will examine you and discuss side effects and symptoms.
 They may also order lab and imaging tests, including blood tests, X-rays, or CT, MRI, or PET scans, to check for signs of cancer.

 Radiation therapy may slightly raise your risk of other types of cancers.
 The risk is small enough that it's usually outweighed by the benefits, but your doctor will help you decide what treatment is best for you.